 The National Living Wage (NLW) was introduced in the Summer Budget 2015 by then-Chancellor George Osborne and became law on 1st April 2016.

-Since it incorporates a range of salaries and earnings the NLW, it’s not surprising that the NLW is lower than the Living Wage.
-But many see the Living Wage as a more realistic expectation of how much a worker needs to earn in order to comply with the basics costs of living, such as rent, food, and utility bills.
+Since the NLW is based on a proportion of earnings (the Government has a target to achieve two-thirds of median earnings by 2024) it’s not surprising that the NLW is lower than the Living Wage.
+But many see the Living Wage as a more realistic calculation of how much a worker needs to earn in order to meet the basic cost of living, such as rent, food, and utility bills.

 According to the Living Wage Foundation, the main benefit of paying workers the Living Wage is that it can increase employee retention, decrease absenteeism, and enhance the quality of work produced.

-Whether or not you decide to pay your employees the Living Wage, remember that failure to pay the NLW (aka the minimum wage) can land your business in hot water.
+Whether or not you decide to pay your employees at least the Living Wage, remember that failure to pay the legally required amount can land your business in hot water.